modelab/grasshopper-primer/en/1-foundations/1-6/2_Understanding Topology.md

 **Open vs Closed**

-It is often necessary to know whether a mesh is a *closed* mesh which represents a volumetric solid, or an *open* mesh that is just represents a 2-dimensional surface.
-The difference can be imperative with respect to manufacturability and boolean operations (discussed in following section).
+It is often necessary to know whether a mesh is a *closed* mesh which represents a volumetric solid, or an *open* mesh that just represents a 2-dimensional surface.
+The difference can be imperative with respect to manufacturability.
+You cannot 3D print a single surface which has no thickness, but must instead thicken the mesh so that it is a solid.
+Solid mesh geometry is also required for Boolean operations (discussed in following section).

 The **Mesh Edges** component can be used to help determine this.
 If none of the edges of a mesh have a valence of 1 (if the E1 output is *null*), then we know that all the edges are 'Interior Edges' and the mesh does not have an external boundary edge, and is therefore a closed mesh.

 On the other hand, if there exist 'Naked Edges', then those edges must be on a boundary of the mesh, and the mesh is not closed.